-Vet-Rad was founded over 25 years ago, and is comprised of clinical radiologists with over 100 years of experience.
-We are the radiologists for more than 900 veterinary hospitals, emergency clinics, and referral centers across the United States, from California to Maine to Florida.
+VetRad was founded in 1990, and is comprised of board-certified radiologists with extensive clinical experience.
+We are the radiologists for more than 1000 veterinary hospitals, emergency clinics, and referral centers across the United States, from California to Maine to Florida.

-- Our turnaround time is FAST!
-Most routine cases are turned around within an hour or two during our normal business hours (Monday through Friday, 8am-5pm, Eastern).
-During these hours, Vet-Rad STAT cases are usually turned around within 30-45 minutes.
+Our turnaround time is FAST!
+Most routine cases are turned around within an hour or two during our normal business hours.
+During these hours, VetRad STAT cases are usually turned around within 30-45 minutes.
 We read cases outside our normal business hours, but the turnaround time may be longer.
-We partner with DVMIStat for services outside our normal business hours.
-The fee for a DVMIStat submission is $99, with an average turnaround time of approximately 1 hour.
-DVMIStat submissions are designed for cases submitted outside of our normal business hours when you need a report back quickly.

-Vet-Rad radiologists are on-site imaging specialists at MedVet Akron, MedVet Cleveland West, VCA Great Lakes Veterinary Specialists, and Metropolitan Veterinary Hospital.
-At these referral centers, Vet-Rad radiologists work with specialists in internal medicine, surgery, oncology, neurology, cardiology, ophthalmology, dermatology, emergency and critical care medicine, and veterinary practice (ABVP).
+VetRad radiologists are on-site imaging specialists at MedVet Akron, MedVet Cleveland West, MedVet Indianapolis, MedVet New Orleans, and WestVet Northern Utah.
+At these referral centers, VetRad radiologists work with specialists in internal medicine, surgery, oncology, neurology, cardiology, ophthalmology, dermatology and emergency and critical care medicine.

 A veterinary radiologist is a specialist who has received intensive training in medical imaging (radiology, ultrasonography, computed tomography, magnetic resonance imaging, nuclear imaging, etc.).
 This training takes place during a 3 or 4 year radiology residency.
 The American College of Veterinary Radiology administers preliminary and certifying board examinations to radiology residents to ensure clinical competency.